 Treasurer

+Grievance Officer(s) (up to two)

 Lead Negotiator

 c.
-One member may hold both the Secretary and the Treasurer positions or the Vice President and Secretary positions simultaneously, in which case s/he may be designated as the Secretary-Treasurer or the Vice-President/Secretary.
+One member may hold both the Secretary and the Treasurer positions or the Vice President and Secretary positions simultaneously, in which case they may be designated as the Secretary-Treasurer or the Vice-President/Secretary.
 A Secretary-Treasurer or Vice-President/Secretary shall be re-elected according to the election procedures delineated in this document for the Secretary, Vice-President and/or for the Treasurer positions in order to continue in each position.

 d.
 The chairpersons of the following committees shall serve on the Executive Board:

-Communications Committee
+Negotiations Committee if no Lead Negotiator is named

 Committee on Political Education (COPE)

-Grievance Committee (this committee may have two chairpersons, both of whom are ex-officio, non-voting members, and shall be known as the Grievance Officer(s) of the organization)

 Part-Time Faculty Committee